-§ 11.
-The council shall appoint at its first regular meeting in September after its election, a clerk of the council who shall hold office at the pleasure of the council.
-He shall attend the meetings of the council and keep its minutes and records and have charge of the corporate seal and shall attest the same.
-He shall keep all papers required to be kept by the council, shall publish reports and ordinances as are required to be published and shall perform such other duties as the council may require.
-His compensation shall be fixed by the council.
+11. The council shall appoint at its first regular meeting in January after its election, a clerk of the council who shall hold office at the pleasure of the council.
+The clerk shall attend the meetings of the council and ensure that the minutes and records are kept and have charge of the corporate seal and shall attest the same.
+The clerk shall keep all papers required to be kept by the council, shall publish reports and ordinances as are required to be published and shall perform such other duties as the council may require.
+Should it choose, the council may make the clerk responsible for the collection of all taxes, license fees, levies and charges due to the town, and shall disburse the moneys of the town in a manner prescribed by the council as it may by ordinance direct.
+The clerk's compensation shall be fixed by the council.
 Any vacancy in this office shall be filled by the council.
+In the absence of an appointed clerk, the council may contract with a qualified party to provide administrative support until a clerk is formally appointed.
 (1958, c.
-366)
+366; 2019, cc.113,694)

 § 12.
-The council may adopt rules for regulating its proceedings, but no tax shall be levied, or corporate debt contracted, except by a recorded two-thirds vote of all the members elected to the council or appropriation of money exceeding the sum of one hundred dollars be made, except by a recorded affirmative vote of a majority of all the members elected to the council.
+The council may adopt rules for regulating its proceedings, but no tax shall be levied, or corporate debt contracted, except by a recorded two-thirds vote of all the members elected to the council or appropriation of money exceeding the sum of one thousand dollars be made, except by a recorded affirmative vote of a majority of all the members elected to the council.
 (1958, c.
 366)

 § 13.
-The council shall appoint at its first meeting in September, or as soon as practicable thereafter a treasurer who shall hold office for a term of two years.
-The council may provide a salary for the treasurer.
-He shall give such bond, with surety and in such penalty as the council prescribes.
-He shall receive all money belonging to the town, and keep correct accounts of all receipts from all sources and of all expenditures of all departments.
-He shall be responsible for the collection of all taxes, license fees, levies and charges due to the town, and shall disburse the moneys of the town in the manner prescribed by the council as it may by ordinance direct.
+The council shall appoint or engage at its first meeting in January, or as soon as practicable thereafter, a treasurer who shall hold office for a term of two years, or until such time the treasurer's services are terminated by the council.
+The council may provide a salary or compensation for the treasurer's services.
+They shall give such bond, with surety and in such penalty as the council prescribes.
+The treasurer shall receive all money belonging to the town, and keep correct accounts of all receipts from all sources and of all expenditures of all departments.
+Should it choose, the council may make the treasurer responsible for the collection of all taxes, license fees, levies and charges due to the town, and shall disburse the moneys of the town in the manner prescribed by the council as it may by ordinance direct.
 The treasurer shall make such reports and at such time as the council may prescribe.
 The books and accounts of the treasurer shall be examined and audited at such times as the council may direct, such examination and audit to be reported to the council.
 (1958, c.
-366)
+366; 2019, cc.113,694)